Arthur-Conan-Dog/before-blog/README.md

-This is a repository I used to store my organized learning notes -- since I'm too lazy to host a blog website.
+This is a repository I used to store my organized learning notes.

 Copyright (c) Arthur-Conan-Dog.
 All rights reserved.